-This handbook describes and defines the 2023 Nature in Neighborhoods Capital Grants competitive grant program for the Metro region.
+This handbook describes and defines the 2025 Nature in Neighborhoods Capital Grants competitive grant program for the Metro region.

-In addition, the bond also included a Nature in Neighborhoods Community Choice (i.e. Capital Grants Pilot) program that will be designed by community members and award grants through a participatory process in 2023 in Metro Council District 4 (Washington County).
+In addition, the bond also included a Nature in Neighborhoods Community Choice (i.e. Capital Grants Pilot) program that was designed by community members and awarded grants through a participatory process in 2024 in Metro Council District 4 (Washington County) and in 2026 in Metro Council District 2 (Clackamas County, east of Willamette River).